appseconnect/docs/_posts/Getting-Started/2018-09-21-configurations.md

 Choose App option enables the user to select applications from the list of pre-packaged apps on the portal.
 User can also get an option for creating a Custom application or technology app.

-1. Clicking Choose App button, the user gets the view of the following window.
+1. Naviagte to Manage > App.
+Clicking Choose App button, the user gets the view of the following window.
  ![ChooseApp_Dialogbox](/staticfiles/root/media/ChooseApp_Dialogbox.png)
 2. A dialog box appears where you will choose the application and version number from the drop down list.
 Click **SAVE** to save the app.
 ![ChooseApp_Dialogbox1](/staticfiles/root/media/ChooseApp_Dialogbox1.png)